 What is the model's approach to providing home visiting services?
 Home visits take place monthly or more often if needed.
 Services are provided prenatally and may last until the child is 18 months old, based on the needs of the infant and caregiver.
 MIHP's service population includes the following: Infants in the first 18 months of life eligible for Medicaid Pregnant persons eligible for Medicaid Who is implementing the model?
-Home Visitors MIHP was implemented by 315 full-time equivalent (FTE) home visitors in 2022.
+Home Visitors MIHP was implemented by 315 full-time equivalent (FTE) home visitors in 2023.
 The model requires home visitors to be registered nurses or licensed social workers.
 Registered nurses must have at least 1 year of experience providing community health, pediatric, or maternal/infant nursing services.
 Licensed social workers must have at least 1 year of experience providing social work services to families.
 Others providing services in the home may include licensed professionals with an infant mental health specialist endorsement; licensed nurses and social workers with valid, current certification as International Board Certified Lactation Consultants; and registered dietitians.
-Supervisors MIHP was implemented by 79 FTE supervisors in 2022, with at least 1 supervisor covering each of the 79 local agencies.
+Supervisors MIHP was implemented by 79 FTE supervisors in 2023, with at least 1 supervisor covering each of the 79 local agencies.
 Where is the model implemented?
-MIHP was implemented by 79 agencies in 114 locations in 1 state in 2022.
+MIHP was implemented by 79 agencies in 104 locations in 1 state in 2023.

 The NHVRC is a partnership of James Bell Associates and the Urban Institute.
-Support is provided by the Heising-Simons Foundation and previously was also provided by the Robert Wood Johnson Foundation.
-The views expressed here do not necessarily reflect the views of the foundations.
-For a detailed methodology, see the 2023 Home Visiting Yearbook.
+Support is provided by the Heising-Simons Foundation.
+The views expressed here do not necessarily reflect the views of the foundation.
+For a detailed methodology, see the 2024 Home Visiting Yearbook.